fricciardi/datetime2/docs/index.rst

 Where ``R.D.`` stands for Rata Die, the Latin for "fixed date".

+There are similar generic representations for all base classes of the :mod:`datetime2` module:

-There is also a generic time of day internal representation: a moment of the day is represented as a fraction of the day, starting from midnight.
-Time of day can have the indication of the offset from UTC (see below), in which case the instance is said to be *aware*.
-When no such indication is given, the instance is said to be *naive*.
-To make a :class:`Time` instance aware, just pass the optional ``utcoffset`` parameter in the constructor.
-Also this parameter is passed as a fraction of a day.
+*  :class:`Time`: a moment of the day is represented as a fraction of the day, starting from midnight.
+Distance from UTC, if given is also given as a fraction of a day.

 .. doctest::

+   >>> print(t1)
+   14209/21600 of a day, -1/4 of a day from UTC
+   >>> print(t2)
+   179/200 of a day, 1/24 of a day from UTC
    >>> t3 = Time(7, 10)
    >>> t4 = Time(0.796875, utcoffset="1/4")
    >>> print(t3.western)